 Now I own both of these helium miners.
 The Sensecap m1 is at my house and the newer Linxdot is at my parent’s place.
 Both are fast and sync to the blockchain well over ethernet.
 I prefer to use ethernet due to the occasional dropouts on WiFi and a weak signal.
 This is more due to the placement of the Helium miner closer to the external antenna far away from the router.

 The Sensecap m1 has an internal fan so it is slightly noisy when it heats up.
 This is more of an issue in hot places.
 If it is inside your house like a lounge room it is hard to hear.
 Whereas the Linxdot is silent running which is great for bedroom setups.

 The Linxdot has faster emmc storage which makes for faster block sync times.
 But it will mostly be determined by your internet connection.

-I really like the Linxdot and I have orders for 3 more which are being set up at friends houses with a shared revenue stream of 50% each.
+As for which is better Linxdot vs Sensecap I really like the Linxdot and I have orders for 3 more.
+These are being set up at my friend’s houses with a shared revenue stream of 50% each.

-You can get it cheaper by using the Linxdot discount code shown below.
+You can get it even cheaper by using the Linxdot discount code notsealed3.